Fast Fuel charging

 Bluetooth 5.0, Class 1

 No 3.5mm input

-The Beats Solo Pro mean business.
-These are the company’s debut noise-cancelling on-ear headphones, but you’d never guess that from their great ANC performance and tasteful design.
-Let’s dig in and see if the on-ear head pain is worth these otherwise great on-ear headphones.
+The Beats Solo Pro means business.
+This is the company’s debut pair of noise-cancelling on-ear headphones, but you’d never guess that from its great ANC performance and tasteful design.
+Let’s dig in and see if the head pain is worth these otherwise great on-ear headphones.

 Beats showcases its mature, tempered side with the Solo Pro.
 The modest, yet distinct design is well executed: concealed hinges and sliding mechanism make the noise-cancelling on-ears look graceful.